6 Meaningless Cosmetic Claims You Shouldn't Believe

 What to look for instead: For the most part, just ignore the phrase "Our studies show…" and instead focus on what independently published research has to say about the key ingredients in products you're considering.
 This is especially important for anti-aging products because their claims, despite seemingly impressive statistics, quickly veer into fantasyland as newer versions with the same promises and new "studies" replace the previous ones.
-Our Cosmetic Ingredient Dictionary contains research-supported details on more than 1,600 ingredients, and every product we review on Beautypedia is based on what published research has shown about the product's ingredients and what they can—and cannot—do for your skin.
+Our Cosmetic Ingredient Dictionary contains research-supported details on more than 1,600 ingredients, and every product we review in the Beautypedia section of this site is based on what published research has shown about the product's ingredients and what they can—and cannot—do for your skin.

 Why it's meaningless: The word "cosmeceutical" was dreamed up to describe cosmetics products that are supposed to have some level (proven or not) of special benefit over and above regular "cosmetics."
-A combination of the word "cosmetic" and "pharmaceutical" and you have cosmeceutical.
+Combine the word "cosmetic" and "pharmaceutical" and you have cosmeceutical.